Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Hidden behind the face of the red speaker grill, in the top right corner are a set of LED lights that display the volume, time, bass/treble setting and the radio station.
 Complementing that are a set of touch controls located on the top of the system that hark back to the days of the second generation iPod.
 And by that I am referring to a touch wheel that allows you to adjust the volume simply by dragging your finger in a clockwise or counter clockwise like fashion.
 There are also a set of track controls buttons that work with your iOS device’s iPod.
 All in all they’re surprising sensitive and despite having no tactile response, are very accurate.

-Now, in terms of my sonic judgement of the dock I have to take into account other speakers currently on the market today.
-Also, I’m factoring price in to this equation.
-As I usually do, I tested the Geneva S with a variety of music that range from Avicci’s Good Feeling to Awolnation to Red Hot Chili Peppers.
-All genres of music performed admirably well, though at the top end of the volume range, above 80, the mids and highs tended to get slightly muddled with genres of music that are a bit more dynamic than say Usher’s “Climax”.
+Now, in terms of my sonic judgment of the dock, I have to take into account other speakers currently on the market today.
+Also, I’m factoring price into this equation.
+As I usually do, I tested the Geneva S with a variety of music that ranges from Avicci’s Good Feeling to Awolnation to Red Hot Chili Peppers.
+All genres of music performed admirably well, though at the top end of the volume range, above 80, the mids and highs tended to get slightly muddled with genres of music that are a bit more dynamic than, say Usher’s “Climax.”
 That being said, the Geneva S doesn’t have a significant low end, even after maxing the bass, yet still is able to produce a relatively clean sound signature.
-Regardless, it wasn’t enough to satiate my need for a more full sound, and although I’m no teenager, I did expect more thud from the Geneva S, especially since this is what Sonos’ Play:3 speaker is able to produce and it too costs $300.
+Regardless, it wasn’t enough to satiate my need for a more full sound, and although I’m no teenager, I did expect more thud from the Geneva S, especially since this is what Sonos’ Play:3 speaker is able to produce, and it too costs $300.
 In that case, you won’t want to read our Marley Bag of Riddim review, which also has a high price tag.

-And at that price point there are a wide array of other docks on the market, such as Sony RX500ip that produce a much wider spectrum of sound, which ultimately leads me to conclude that the Geneva S is an underwhelming experience despite boasting a unique yet simple design.
-However, that all said keep in mind Geneva’s S isn’t quite like any other speaker system I’ve tested.
-They say that when the FM radio is in use it switches it digital amplifier mode into an analogue mode to cut down on interference.
-For those with a green conscience, you’ll appreciate that it purportedly uses 80% less power than comparable systems and that it’s hand crafted with up to 8 layers of piano lacquer.
-So suffice the say, the Geneva S may not be the best sounding or loudest dock on the market, but it most certainly boasts the care and compassion one would expect from a speaker dock of this price.
+And at that price point, there are a wide array of other docks on the market, such as Sony RX500ip that produce a much wider spectrum of sound, which ultimately leads me to conclude that the Geneva S is an underwhelming experience despite boasting a unique yet simple design.
+However, that all said, keep in mind Geneva’s S isn’t quite like any other speaker system I’ve tested.
+They say that when the FM radio is in use, it switches its digital amplifier mode into an analog mode to cut down on interference.
+For those with a green conscience, you’ll appreciate that it purportedly uses 80% less power than comparable systems and that it’s handcrafted with up to 8 layers of piano lacquer.
+So suffice it to say, the Geneva S may not be the best sounding or loudest dock on the market, but it most certainly boasts the care and compassion one would expect from a speaker dock of this price.
 And, since it’s not wireless, you won’t be interested in learning what is a Bluetooth speaker.

 Bottom Line: A simple and uniquely designed speaker that is able to produce clean and crisp sound, but is ultimately marred and overshadowed by its lack of bass and $300 price tag.
 Just keep in mind it is hand built and tuned by audio engineers.